stelcodes/nuzzle/README.md

 Nuzzle is a Clojure library, but you could also think about it as a micro-framework.
 It's goal is to define a simple yet powerful process for turning data and functions into a static site.

 **With Nuzzle you can...**
-- Manage all website data and structure inside an EDN file
+- Manage all website data and structure declaratively in an EDN file
-- Write a single function to produce Hiccup for every page of the website
+- Plug in a single function to produce HTML markup (via Hiccup) for every page of the website
-- Easy retrieve all website data while inside that function
+- Easily retrieve all website data while inside that function
-- Utilize a built-in, REPL-driven, hot-reloading web server for lightning fast feedback
+- Utilize a built-in, REPL-driven, hot-reloading web server for lightning-fast development feedback
-- Statically render syntax highlighting for Markdown code-blocks (requires either [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma))
+- Statically render syntax highlighting for Markdown code blocks (requires either [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma))
 - Generate index pages for page groupings and tags
 - Generate an RSS feed
 - Generate a sitemap